There are now 2 possible online modes for units:

-- Typically this unit is assessed in the following ways: (1) critical reflection and workshop participation; (2) lesson planning and programming; and (3) assessment and moderation task.
+- Indicative assessments in this unit are as follows: (1) critical reflection and workshop participation; (2) lesson planning and programming; and (3) assessment and moderation task.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the critical reflection and workshop participation, lesson planning and programming, and assessment and moderation task components.

 - Unit Coordinator(s)